 Chris: No, I thought the only sausages they had was Italian and Jimmy Deans.
 See what you learn when you cross cultures and shit?

-As Chris fires multiple shots into his victim, Chase cross-cuts to pictures of various iconic Americans hanging up on the wall.
+As Chris fires multiple shots into his victim, Chase crosses cultures by cross-cutting to pictures of various iconic Americans hanging up on the wall.
 It is not just photos of Italian-Americans or mobsters that we see, but a mix of people: Bogey, Dino, Robinson.
 The entire scene is scored to a Chicago blues-style song (a style of music that is deeply and uniquely American): Bo Diddley’s “I’m A Man.”
 Over the course of six seasons, The Sopranos investigates the strange, hilarious and messy ways in which people of different cultures—different ethnicities, incomes, education levels, and regional histories—come together in the mosaic we call America.
 The Sopranos explores what it means to be American.

 Perhaps the signature difference between The Sopranos and all previous works in the gangster genre is the great amount of attention that is given to Tony’s personal life, in addition to his professional life.
 I will delve more into how the series accomplishes this in later write-ups; right now I only want to point out one example of how Chase links Tony’s personal and professional lives through imagery.
 The Sopranos had far fewer explosions (or car chases or fistfights or shootouts) than one might have expected in a primetime gangster drama.
 This episode, with its two explosions, is an exception.
 Perhaps the explosions were included as way to play to the expectations of the audience (as well as network executives while the series was being shopped around).
 In any case, the two blasts serve to connect Tony’s two lives: